danjohnson3141/Jekyll-Test/events/GET-events-all-user_id.md

 <!-- --- title: GET /events/all/:user_id -->

-Returns all the events for one user that they're following or registered for.
+Returns **all** the events for the active user for which they have _either_ an event_follower or event_user record.

+The events that are visible to the user are filtered by whether or not that event is associated with a group that the user is a member of.
+Being an event_user for an event trumps all group_member requirements.

 =
 #### Authentication